contributte/console/.docs/README.md

 	lazy: false
 ```

-In SAPI (CLI) mode there is no http request and thus no URL address.
-This is an inconvenience you have to solve by yourself - via the `console.url` option.
+In SAPI (CLI) mode, there is no HTTP request and thus no URL address.
+You have to set base URL on your own so that link generator works.
+Use `console.url` option:

 ```neon
 console: